Saving Your Life After Loving A Borderline

 By Shari Schreiber,

-need it to stop.
-Perhaps she's left you for another--or
+you need it to stop.
+Perhaps she's left you for

-just abruptly left, and this terrible lack of closure has you confounded.
+another--or just abruptly left, and this terrible lack of closure

-You're constantly replaying each moment of this relationship in
+has you confounded.
+You're constantly replaying each moment of

-your mind, to comprehend why she's suddenly gone--and you
+this relationship in your mind, to comprehend why she's

 you're involved with a borderline disordered female,